 This eight-day Annapurna circuit trekking guide by Asian Traveler Chris Taylor.
 He gives intimate details about the country’s fascinating cultures, flora and fauna as well as information on classic high altitude treks and other adventures.

 Outward trek along the Marsyangdi Khola, into the Manang basin, over Thorung pass and down into the Kali Gandaki gorge – the world’s deepest – gives the trekker a roundabout tour of the Annapurna massif.
 It is also one of the most varied and comfortable.
 There are many hotels and tea houses en route so you do not have to carry camping equipment.

-My 8 Days Annapurna Circuit Trek Experience
+8 Days Annapurna Circuit Trekking Guide

 If you are traveling by bus from Kathmandu to Pokhara, you can bypass Pokhara altogether and start this trek from Dumre.
 Road improvements mean that it is now possible to take a bus from Dumre to Besi Sahar.
 If you fly into Pokhara, you will have to take a Kathmandu – bound bus to Dumre.

 The trek begins with a long walk through the bazaar of Besi Sahar, before ascending steeply over marble rocks.

 Now Manaslu and Peak 29 rear their heads above the far end of the valley as the trail reaches Khudi, at the base of a suspension bridge across the Khudi Khola (Khudi river).

 Walkthrough the village, past a school on the lower right, to the path on the right bank.
 Just after the school, it crosses a stream and then travels through two hamlets, across a suspension bridge to the left bank, to Bhul Bhule,> which has hotels and tea houses.